grantila/fetch-h2/README.md

 # fetch-h2

-HTTP/2 [Fetch API](https://developer.mozilla.org/docs/Web/API/Fetch_API) implementation for Node.js (using Node.js' built-in `http2` module).
-This module is intended to be solely for HTTP/2, handling HTTP/2 sessions transparently.
-For an HTTP/1(.1)-only alternative, you can use [node-fetch](https://github.com/bitinn/node-fetch).
+[Fetch API](https://developer.mozilla.org/docs/Web/API/Fetch_API) implementation for Node.js using the built-in `http`, `https` and `http2` packages without any compatibility layer.

+`fetch-h2` handles HTTP/1(.1) and HTTP/2 connections transparently since 2.0.
+By default (although configurable) a url to `http://` uses HTTP/1(.1) and for the very uncommon plain-text HTTP/2 (called _h2c_), `http2://` can be provided.
+The library supports ALPN negotation, so `https://` will use either HTTP/1(.1) or HTTP/2 depending on what the server supports.
+By default, HTTP/2 is preferred.

+The library handles sessions transparently and re-uses sockets when possible.

-The module tries to adhere to the [Fetch API](https://developer.mozilla.org/docs/Web/API/Fetch_API) very closely, but extends it slightly to fit better into Node.js (e.g. using streams).
+`fetch-h2` tries to adhere to the [Fetch API](https://developer.mozilla.org/docs/Web/API/Fetch_API) very closely, but extends it slightly to fit better into Node.js (e.g. using streams).

 Regardless of whether you're actually interested in the Fetch API per se or not, as long as you want to handle HTTP/2 client requests in Node.js, this module is a lot easier and more natural to use than the native built-in [`http2`](https://nodejs.org/dist/latest-v10.x/docs/api/http2.html) module which is low-level in comparison.